 - In Bridge to Nowhere, Noah finds said bridge while traversing a fucked up "spirit world" version of New Jersey, and meets Jeff, who tells Noah to kill himself rather than listen to Firebrand or HABIT.
 Speak of the Devil, HABIT shows up to talk to Noah about what Jeff told him, stating that Noah doesn't have the guts to do anything except follow his orders; in response, Noah gives what is likely the best Shut Up, Hannibal! in Slenderverse history:

 Noah: (after spitting in HABIT's eye) FUCK you!
 Fuck you, and everything you stand for, you cocksucker!

-Even better?
-When HABIT responds by mocking him, pointing out that this is a typical emotional outburst that changes nothing (just as he did to Jeff, who said something similar right before HABIT tortured him), Noah has a response ready: "It makes me feel better.
+- Even better?
+When HABIT responds by mocking Noah, pointing out that this is a typical emotional human response that changes nothing (just as he did to Jeff, who said something similar right before HABIT tortured him), Noah has a reply ready: "It makes me feel better.
 I derive pleasure from that.
 Fuck you."
-HABIT's reaction suggests that this might be the only time anyone has attempted to justify why they said it.
+While HABIT states that he can't respect Noah's reasons, his reaction suggests that it's the only time anyone has justified why they said it.

 - In Fortunes, despite being constantly attacked by the Collective in his dreams, having to deal with Reality Warping fortune cookies, and being constantly under a guilt trip from the talking journal, Noah manages to hold out for an entire year without making a single move..